multiplemonomials/Equivalent-Exchange-3/README.md

 ***

 ####Compile EER
-1. Execute `gradle setupCiWorkspace`.
+1. Execute `gradle setupDecompWorkspace --refresh-dependencies eclipse`.
 This sets up Forge and downloads the necessary libraries to build EER.
 This might take some time, be patient.
 	* You will generally only have to do this once until the Forge version in `build.properties` changes.
 2. Execute `gradle build`.
 If you did everything right, `BUILD SUCCESSFUL` will be displayed after it finishes.
 This should be relatively quick.
     * If you see `BUILD FAILED`, check the error output (it should be right around `BUILD FAILED`), fix everything (if possible), and try again.
 3. Navigate to `mcdev\Equivalent-Exchange-Reborn\build\libs`.
     *  You should see a `.jar` file named `EquivalentExchange3-1.6.4-0.1.#.jar`, where # is the `build_number` value in `build.properties`.
-		* NOTE: `null` means that you are missing a `build_number` value in `build.properties` or that your CI environment is set up incorrectly.
+		* NOTE: `null` means that you are missing a `build_number` value in `build.properties` or that your decomp environment is set up incorrectly.
 4. Copy the jar into your Minecraft mods folder, and you are done!

+####Setup Eclipse
+This is optional, but if you want to (a) have an easier time digging into the Minecraft source code, and (b) use a code-completion-enabled java editor, get it!
+It will make your life easier, especially since often the Minecraft/Forge source is the only documentation available

+1. Download Eclipse Standard from https://www.eclipse.org/

+2. Unzip the folder to... somewhere.
+I put it in C:

+3. Start eclipse.exe from the install directory.

+4. It will ask for a workspace folder.
+Again, this is your decision.

+5. After it's finished starting, go to `file->import...->General->Existing Projects` into Workspace.
+	* Point it to the Equivalent-Exchange-Reborn folder and select the project that comes up.

 ####Updating Your Repository
 In order to get the most up-to-date builds, you'll have to periodically update your local repository.